emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 ```

-Add two methods to `Globe` that operate on the `categoryTimestamps`.
+Add the following two methods to our `Globe` that operate on the
+`categoryTimestamps` property.

 ```javascript
 /**
  * Returns an observable containing the last update timestamp for the category.